 Whether you’re ready to make the switch from grocery store grated cheese to something fresher and more delicious, or you just need to upgrade your current tool, there are countless options on the market that are “brie-lliant” in their own ways.
 Another advantage to taking an extra few minutes to grate your own cheese?
 Many packaged grated and shredded cheeses are coated in cellulose to prevent clumping.

 As a bonus, many cheese graters can also be used beyond the world of fromage.
-Think potatoes for latkes or hash browns, veggies for salads or stir-frys, and even citrus and spices.
-From coarse slices for casseroles to fine sprinkles for pasta, there are plenty of ways to get the job done, but only so many tools that stand out among the rest.
+Think potatoes for latkes or hash browns, veggies for salads or stir fry, and even citrus and spices.
+From coarse slices for casseroles to fine sprinkles for pasta, there are plenty of ways to get the job done, but only so many tools stand out among the rest.

-Here are the best cheese graters to narrow down your options and make your shopping experience a little easier.
+Here are the best cheese graters, along with my findings, to help you narrow down your options and make your shopping experience a little easier.